 FSAs have a downside of expiring at the end of the year, meaning if you don’t use it, you’ll lose it.
 As of 2011, there has been a number of changes to what can be covered with your FSA.
 According to the IRS’ announcement:

-The Affordable Care Act, enacted in March, established a new uniform standard that, effective Jan.
-1, 2011, applies to FSAs and health reimbursement arrangements (HRAs).
-Under the new standard, the cost of an over-the-counter medicine or drug cannot be reimbursed from the account unless a prescription is obtained.
-The change does not affect insulin, even if purchased without a prescription, or other health care expenses such as medical devices, eye glasses, contact lenses, co-pays and deductibles.
+The change does not affect insulin, even if purchased without a prescription, or other health care expenses such as medical devices, eyeglasses, contact lenses, co-pays and deductibles.
 The new standard applies only to purchases made on or after Jan.
 1, 2011…

 That means that you should start calculating carefully what you’ll most likely need for next year so you won’t have some of your money wasted.

-Calculating How Much to Save in Your Flexible Spending Account
+How Much to Save in Your Flexible Spending Account

 The best way to approach it is by planning ahead, before your open enrollment deadline and estimated what you’ll need to save for the next year.